About Environment and Climate Change Canada

 This research is used to set Canada-wide standards for substances including mercury, petroleum hydrocarbons, dioxins and furans.

-Because Canada has such a significant share of the earth's natural ecosystems—25 per cent of wetland ecosystems, 15 per cent of forests and 16 per cent of Arctic ecosystems—Environment Canada plays an important role as environmental steward.
+Because Canada has such a significant share of the earth's natural ecosystems—25 per cent of wetland ecosystems, 15 per cent of forests and 16 per cent of Arctic ecosystems—Environment and Climate Change Canada plays an important role as environmental steward.

 Our nature research, which supports activities to preserve biodiversity and natural areas in Canada, is used to